 A factory was opened in South Africa in 1965 with a productive capacity of 1.2 million berets a year, which would cover “the bulk” of demand in that market.

-Mary Quant (born 1930), inventor of the miniskirt, and Pierre Cardin (born 1922) designed berets for Kangol in 1966.
+Mary Quant (born 1930), inventor of the miniskirt, and Pierre Cardin (1922 – 2020) designed berets for Kangol in 1966.
 Exports represented 66 percent of turnover for the headwear division by 1969.

 American Safety Equipment was acquired by Marmon Group of Chicago in 1978.

-Marmon Group was keen to divest Kangol Helmets of Stranraer, due to the risk of lawsuits in the US.
+Marmon Group was keen to divest Kangol Helmets due to the risk of lawsuits in the US.
 To prevent the closure of the factory, management bought the company for £450,000 in 1981.
 The former subsidiary did not retain the rights to the Kangol brand name.

-Kangol acquired its major British hat-making rival, J W Myers of Leeds, in 1990.
+Kangol acquired J W Myers of Leeds, its major British hat-making rival, in 1990.

-Bollman Headwear closed the Cleator site in 2009, with the loss of 32 jobs.
-Production was relocated to Eastern Europe and the United States.
+Bollman closed the Cleator distribution site with the loss of 32 jobs in 2009.